adonisjs/v5-docs/content/guides/security/encryption.md

 // Number
 Encryption.encrypt(10)

-// Data objects are converted to ISO string Encryption.encrypt(new Date())
+// Date objects are converted to ISO string Encryption.encrypt(new Date())
 ```